Biography of Gladys Sayle, founder of Ellerslie Girls' school in Great Malvern

 Gladys was the eldest of six children, all girls.
 Her sisters were: Winifred Priscilla Brierley, Violet Pearson, Iris Eugenie Friend, Pearl Priscilla, and Agnes Isabella Willis.
 None of the girls married.
 Possibly this was partly because they were financially independent and partly because large numbers of eligible menfolk were either killed or crippled during the Great War.

-Several of the sisters would seem to have inherited a strong Christian faith from their forebears as you will see below.
+At least two of the sisters would seem to have inherited a strong Christian faith from their forebears as you will see below.

 Winifred Priscilla Brierley Sayle